American Express: National

+International

-AMEX Bank of Canada was founded in 1853, in Toronto.
-It has around 1,700 employees as of December 2020 in its head office at Sheppard, east of Highway 404 in Toronto (relocated from Markham, Ontario, a northern suburb of Toronto where it resided from 1985 to 2015), as well as an office in Hamilton, Ontario.
-The company began operations as a bank on July 1, 1990, following an order-in-council made by the Brian Mulroney government on November 21, 1988.
-This decision was not without controversy as federal banking policy at the time would not ordinarily have permitted American Express to operate as a bank.
+American Express, which had established its first Canadian offices in 1853, in Toronto and Hamilton, Ontario, first applied to open a Canadian bank in August, 1986.
+Amex Bank of Canada was created via an Order in Council by the Brian Mulroney government on November 21, 1988.
+This decision was not without controversy, as Canadian banking policy at the time would not ordinarily have permitted American Express to operate as a bank, since at the time Amex did not operate as a regulated bank holding company in the U.S. Amex Bank of Canada began operations on July 1, 1990.
 It is a member of the Canadian Bankers Association (CBA) and a registered member of the Canada Deposit Insurance Corporation (CDIC), the federal agency insuring deposits at all of Canada's chartered banks.

 American Express has several offices in the UK, including a European Service Center in the Carlton Hill area of Brighton, England.
 The building was completed in 2012.
 It replaced American Express's former building, Amex House, a large white tower block built in 1977 and surrounded by several other smaller offices around the city.
 The American Express European Service Center deals with card servicing, sales, fraud and merchant servicing.
 Official Europe, Middle East, and Africa HQ is located in the Belgravia district of Westminster, in central London, at Belgrave House on Buckingham Palace Road, SW1; other UK offices are based in Sussex at Burgess Hill and Manchester.
 In November 2009, Brighton and Hove City Council granted planning permission for American Express to redevelop the Amex House site.

 The Japan, Asia-Pacific, and Australian Headquarters are co-located in Singapore, at 16 Collyer Quay, and in Sydney's King Street Wharf area.
 The headquarters of Latin America and Caribbean division is in Fort Lauderdale, Florida.

 American Express also has a significant presence in India.
 Its two centers are located at Gurgaon, Haryana (Cyber City) and Bangalore, Karnataka (Bagmane capital).The Indian operations of American Express revolve around the back office customer services operations apart from the credit card business for the domestic Indian Economy, arguably the American Express campus in Gurgaon is the largest employee location by headcount for Amex and supports business continuity objectives of Amex including during Hurricane Sandy, the center works 24/7 and includes a co-located second building which was recently transferred to a third party service provider but does much work for Amex.